Let's face it: Driving traffic to your website is a pain in the ass. You have a lot of competition to earn top spots in Google results.

 Search intent is what a user expects and wants to get out of a particular web search.

 Focusing your content marketing strategy solely on keywords is a poor strategy.
-Google factors it's users search intent into every SERP it serves up.
-It's time to adjust your strategy to include a users intent.
+Google factors its users' search intent into every results page it serves up.
+It's time to adjust your strategy to include a user's intent.

 All searches are associated with keywords, but the story doesn’t end there.
 Unless you come to grips with search intent, you can have a perfectly optimized page that still annoys the heck out of your audience – because it simply doesn’t lead them where they want to go.

 Simply put, search engines strive to best serve their users.
 So when people are inputting queries, search engines want to ensure they're delivering the right content to them.

 If people aren't getting the results they want or need, they're going to get frustrated and keep scrolling through results to find the content that is relevant to their search.

 There are many SEO benefits to using search intent to inform how you create content and target your ideal audience.

 You Can Reduce Bounce Rates.